 What you need to know:

 Running should be safe and fun, especially running with a group!
 Just to be safe, carry emergency contact info. on you somewhere easily accessible, like written on your water bottle, on a bracelet, or inside your hat.
-Please continue to have a face cover handy at every run.
-We won’t require you to wear a face covering while running but we still encourage wearing them when using public bathrooms and when standing around chatting in close proximity before and after the run.
-If you’re feeling sick, or just extra fatigued, stay home, get some rest, eat healthy, and drink extra fluids.
-You’ll be back ready to run in no time!
+We also recommend bringing along the following items:

-The team of Workout Group coaches, including Tim Bentley, Dave Odom, Michelle Hawk, Doreen Castillo Davis, Whitney LaCombe, and Gina Nelson, are all experienced runners and all certified RRCA coaches — you can see more about the RRCA Coaching Program here.
+The team of Workout Group coaches this year include, Tia Accetta, Randy Accetta, Manny Ochoa, Ryan Seltzer, Amanda Shuflebarger, and Doreen Davis.
+Our coaches are experienced runners and certified RRCA coaches — you can see more about the RRCA Coaching Program here.